Mitigating malicious websites

 And for IPv6:

-There is only one perfect way (AFAIK) to check whether a site is behind Cloudflare.
-First, type the command dig [website_address.com] into the terminal.
-As in dig naturalnews.com.
+To check whether a site is behind Cloudflare, type the command dig [website_address.com] into the terminal (as in dig naturalnews.com).
 A part of the reply will look like this:

 ;; ANSWER SECTION: naturalnews.com.
 300 IN A 104.16.135.70